 Peptide mapping versus de novo sequencing

 At this point, it’s worth making a distinction between peptide mapping and de novo sequencing technologies.
 In peptide mapping, the goal is to confirm a known sequence.
 De novo sequencing is the process of deriving a previously unknown sequence from a fragment spectrum or collection of spectra.
 Peptide mapping tends to require fewer enzymatic digests and fewer mass spectrometry runs than de novo antibody sequencing, which translates to a lower price tag.
-When we refer to proteomic sequencing in this article, we are talking about de novo sequencing.
+When we refer to antibody sequencing in this article, we are talking about de novo antibody sequencing.

 The Valens approach

 At Digital Proteomics we have been de novo antibody sequencing for almost a decade.
 We spun out of the University of California – San Diego and our Valens service builds on two unique technologies developed there: shotgun protein sequencing and template proteogenomics.